 This is the most common mortgage type in Germany.

-The Annuity loan is a fixed-rate loan.
-The monthly mortgage rates remain constant over the life of the loan.
+The annuity loan is a fixed-rate home loan.
+The monthly mortgage payment amount remains constant over the life of the house loan.
 In the beginning, the interest portion of the installment is high.
 At the same time, the repayment portion of the installment is low.
-As the borrower repays the loan, the interest portion decreases and the loan repayment portion increases.
+As the borrower repays the loan, the interest portion decreases and the house loan repayment portion increases.
+This house loan calculator shows you what your mortgage loan payment structure looks like over the entire fixed term.

 KfW bank offers different home loan concessions for those who want to buy or build a home as well as homeowners who want to make an older residential building more energy-efficient.
-In many cases, KfW’s programs offer a lower interest rate, which can lower your mortgage costs.
+In many cases, KfW’s home loan programs offer a lower interest rate in Germany, which can lower your mortgage costs.

 KfW Energy Efficient Program 153: KfW promotes home renovation projects that enhance energy efficiency.
-You can borrow at a discount rate and receive a subsidy of up to €27,500 to help repay the loan.
+You can borrow at a discount rate and receive a subsidy of up to €27,500 to help repay the house loan.
 And if your home is refurbished as a “KfW Efficient House”, you can apply for a grant up to €100,000.
-KfW allows borrowers to repay the loan completely or with installments of €1,000 or more.
+KfW allows borrowers to repay the home loan completely or with installments of €1,000 or more.
+If you purchase a new building, it’s likely that you would be qualified for this program too.
+Neubau kompass is a real estate listing website that exclusively offers newly built apartments or houses in Germany.

 Yes, it is possible.
-Financing levels of more than 100% (i.e. 105% – 108%) are available on the market for individuals with permanent residency to cover ancillary costs.
+Financing levels of more than 100% (i.e. 105% – 108%) are available on the market for individuals with permanent residency in Germany to cover ancillary costs.
 This is an especially attractive option for young families with high income.
 They often do not have adequate long-term home savings but they urgently need housing.
+However, if you are a limited resident, such as EU Blue Card holder, you can only get a maximum of 100% of financing and you would need to cover the additional closing costs with your equity.

 Our mortgage experts received your information and are happy to answer any question!